novazor/Solo-Projects/README.md

 ### Cifar10 Image classifier (TensorFlow Keras)
 - Determines if an image is of a ship, automobile, deer, cat, etc.
 - 10 distinct classes
-- Image classification with multiple classes on the public Cifar10 Dataset
+- Dataset imported from Cifar10 library

 ### Life Expectancy Demo (No ML - only data analysis)
 - Demonstration of cleaning, manipulating, and generating insights from a large dataset, including regression modeling